Who’s Afraid of Security Headlines? Stay Safe with Proven Privileged Access Management

 New tools and technologies constantly enter the security market.
 Some vendors, often founded by security practitioners, are deploying powerful systems absolutely bursting with functionality, intelligence and potential.
 Moreover, while the wildly innovative and nascent tools are interesting, security leaders have to provide the most security value they can – increasingly in terms of quantifiable risk reduction — across their entire organization.

 What I suggest is, instead of chasing headlines, to adopt technologies that have gained recognition from security thought leaders and influencers for their ability to reduce risk and increase a company’s security posture.
 One place to look for direction is the Center for Internet Security (CIS), which provides a list of top security controls.
-This includes what they call “controlled use of administrative privileges” and we call privilege access security.
+This includes what they call “controlled use of administrative privileges” and we call privilege access management.
 Privileged access exists everywhere in your organization and has existed as long as administrator and superuser accounts have been integral to the operation of applications and infrastructure.
 Although it seems obvious that protecting privileged access is critical to maintaining security, it was, at a time, viewed as a niche security tool or something organizations could do as an “extra” step to securing the enterprise… a “nice to have,” if you will.

 If you look into key regulations, across myriad industries, you will find that protecting privileged access is one of the key tenants to adhere to when the auditors come knocking.
 PCI-DSS 3.2, Sarbanes Oxley, HIPAA and NERC CIP all require the protection and monitoring of privileged users and sessions.
-That being said, embarking on a privileged access security program isn’t just about checking the box to fulfill a compliance requirement but a key step in staying one step ahead of the attackers.
+That being said, embarking on a privileged access management program isn’t just about checking the box to fulfill a compliance requirement but a key step in staying one step ahead of the attackers.

 Many of us work in high tech because there is constant innovation and cutting edge solutions that push the limits of computing.

-Technophiles should not fear as there are privileged access security companies like CyberArk experimenting with bleeding-edge tools, developing brand new technologies and implementing techniques to stay ahead of the attackers.
-For those interested in innovative techniques and deep privileged access security research, check out the CyberArk Threat Research Blog – and remember, news publications are fighting to be the most sensational and generate the most clicks.
+Technophiles should not fear as there are privileged access management companies like CyberArk experimenting with bleeding-edge tools, developing brand new technologies and implementing techniques to stay ahead of the attackers.
+For those interested in innovative techniques and deep privileged access management research, check out the CyberArk Threat Research Blog – and remember, news publications are fighting to be the most sensational and generate the most clicks.
 Trust your instincts and deploy proven privileged access controls instead.